deardurham/dear-petition/docs/api.rst

 TTL - Time to Live
 ==================

-Currently access tokens have a time to live of 5 minutes.
-After 5 minutes, a new access token will be needed to access protected routes.
+Currently access tokens have a time to live of 6 hours.
+After 6 hours, a new access token will be needed to access protected routes.
-Refresh tokens are currently set to live for 1 day.
+Refresh tokens are currently set to live for 2 weeks.
 When refresh tokens expire users will need to request a new set of tokens (both access token and refresh token)